 Can you tell if a male lovebird is split for Opaline just by looking at him?

-What is the most valuable Opaline combination in Fischer's lovebirds?
+What is the most sought-after Opaline combination in Fischer's lovebirds?

-Aqua Homo Opaline female is the single highest-value sex-linked combination in the Fischer's lovebird market across Bangladesh, Pakistan, and Southeast Asia.
-The Opaline redistribution enhances the Aqua turquoise colour significantly — producing a deeply saturated gradient bird that looks visually distinct from either mutation alone.
-Yellow Face Opaline and Pale Fallow Opaline females are also high-value combinations that command premium prices.
+Aqua Homo Opaline hen is the combination breeders ask about most often across Bangladesh, Pakistan, and Southeast Asia.
+The Opaline redistribution enhances the Aqua turquoise colour significantly, producing a deeply saturated gradient bird that looks visually distinct from either mutation alone.
+Yellow Face Opaline and Pale Fallow Opaline hens are also widely admired combinations.

 How do Opaline pairings differ when combined with Aqua?

-When Opaline (sex-linked) is combined with Aqua (autosomal recessive), the two genes segregate independently.
+When Opaline (sex-linked) is combined with Aqua (a blue-locus mutation, where only Aqua Homo is a plain autosomal recessive and Aqua B1 and Aqua B2 are co-dominant compounds), the two gene systems segregate independently.
 The calculator models both simultaneously.
-For example: a Visual Opaline male / Aqua B1 split paired with an Aqua B1 female will produce a full breakdown showing which offspring are Aqua Homo Opaline females, which are Aqua B1 Opaline females, and which males carry the various combinations — all in one result table.
+For example: a Visual Opaline cock that also carries Aqua as a split, paired with an Aqua Homo hen, produces a full breakdown showing which offspring are Aqua Homo Opaline hens, which are Green / Aqua Opaline hens, and which cocks carry the various combinations, all in one result table.

 What is auto-sexing in lovebird breeding?

 Auto-sexing means the visual appearance of a chick tells you its sex without DNA testing.
-In sex-linked pairings where the male does NOT show Opaline (either Normal or Split male × Normal female), every chick that shows Opaline is guaranteed to be female.
-This works because females need only one copy of the gene to show it, and they can only receive the gene from a father who carries it — making the visual trait a sex marker.
-Breeders use this to avoid DNA testing costs on entire clutches.
+In a sex-linked pairing where the hen is normal and the cock shows or carries the mutation (Visual cock × Normal hen, or Split cock × Normal hen), every chick that shows Opaline is guaranteed to be female.
+This works because a hen needs only one copy of the gene to show it while a cock needs two, and a normal mother has none to give her sons.
+Breeders use this to avoid DNA testing on entire clutches.